trilinos/TrilinosWiki/VC-|-'develop'-'master'-workflow.md

 [(develop)]$
 ```

-If the local 'develop' tracking branch is already created (can be seen by running `git branch`), then just check out that branch using:
+If the local 'develop' tracking branch was already created (can be seen by running `git branch`), then just check out that branch using:

 ```
+$ cd Trilinos/
 [ (master)]$ git checkout develop
 [(develop)]$
 ```